gopherguides/hype/README.md

 	fmt.Println("Hello World")
 }
 ```
+> *source: docs/quickstart/src/hello/main.go:example*

 A `snippet` is not required in your `code` tag.
-They default behavior of a `code` tag is to include the entire source file.
+The default behavior of a `code` tag is to include the entire source file.

 If we leave the tag out, it will result in the following code being included: